About this Install Guide

 ninja bolt

-Build time depends on your machine configuration, and it may take several minutes to complete.
+The build time depends on your machine configuration and may take several minutes to complete.

 1. Add the path to BOLT in your .bashrc file